Who Is Greta Gerwig?

 To foster a warm atmosphere on the Lady Bird set, Gerwig held dance parties, banned cell phones and gave the cast and crew name tags.
 She loved directing and told Good Morning America, "There’s nothing more thrilling than watching great actors say things that you wrote and bring them to life."

-Gerwig hasn't given up acting but intends to focus on writing and directing in the future.
+Gerwig hasn't given up acting but intends to focus on writing and directing.
 At the Women in Entertainment Summit in 2017, she noted, "I want to produce women’s films, because I think women want to see films made by people who know what they’re talking about, what the experience is."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!